craftsmancoding/formbuilder/README.md

 Formbuilder
 ===========

-Formbuilder is a flexible and framework-independent form-generation library for PHP, built to generate HTML forms.
+Formbuilder is a flexible framework-independent form-generation library for PHP, built to generate HTML forms.

 I grew tired of repeating myself myself and of Symfonic noise with no docs.
 Why you no document your code?
-This is inspired from the Laravel library of the same library, but I needed a low-brow solution that was not dependent on an underlying framework.
+This is inspired from the Laravel library of the same name, but I needed a low-brow solution that was not dependent on an underlying framework.

 In memory of my dumb friends...